-PRP treatment affects the TGF $\beta$ pathway, a significant tumor promoter in late-stage cancer.
-The likely molecular targets are proteinase-activated-receptors (PARs) type 1 and 2, which are over frequently overexpressed in many types of cancers.
+PRP treatment affects the Transforming Growth Factor Beta ("TGFβ") pathway, a significant tumor promoter in late-stage cancer by inducing tumor cell migration and stimulating the EMT program.
+The likely molecular targets are proteinase-activated-receptors ("PAR") type 1 and 2, which are over frequently overexpressed in many types of cancers.
 Trypsinogen and chymotrypsinogen are activated by proteases in the extracellular matrix of tumor cells.
 In turn, trypsin (activated trypsinogen) has a preference to activate PAR-2, whilst Chymotrypsin (activated chymotrypsinogen) mainly activates PAR-1.